jbcodeforce/jbcodeforce.github.io/docs/java/quarkus.md

                 name: message-cm
 ```

-* To add config map, secrets, we need the kubernetes-config.
-[See this guide](https://quarkus.io/guides/kubernetes-config), then declare properties in certain formats:
+* To add config map, secrets, we need the `kubernetes-config` extension.
+[See this guide](https://quarkus.io/guides/kubernetes-config), then declare properties in the following formats:

 ```properties
 quarkus.openshift.env.configmaps=vaccine-order-ms-cm